publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396b.md

 [Pub.
 L. 102–234, § 2(c)(2)][/us/pl/102/234/s2/c/2], Dec.
 12, 1991, [105 Stat.
 1799][/us/stat/105/1799], provided that:

-> “Except as specifically provided in section 1903(w) of the Social Security Act \[subsec. (w) of this section\] and notwithstanding any other provision of such Act \[this chapter\], the Secretary of Health and Human Services shall not, with respect to expenditures prior to the effective date specified in section 1903(w)(1)(F) of such Act, disallow any claim submitted by a State for, or otherwise withhold Federal financial participation with respect to, amounts expended for medical assistance under title XIX of the Social Security Act \[this subchapter\] by reason of the fact that the source of the funds used to constitute the non-Federal share of such expenditures is a tax imposed on, or a donation received from, a health care provider, or on the ground that the amount of any donation or tax proceeds must be credited against the amount of the expenditure.”
+> “Except as specifically provided in section 1903(w) of the Social Security Act \[[42 U.S.C.
+1396b(w)][/us/usc/t42/s1396b/w]\] and notwithstanding any other provision of such Act \[[42 U.S.C.
+301][/us/usc/t42/s301] et seq.\], the Secretary of Health and Human Services shall not, with respect to expenditures prior to the effective date specified in section 1903(w)(1)(F) of such Act, disallow any claim submitted by a State for, or otherwise withhold Federal financial participation with respect to, amounts expended for medical assistance under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] by reason of the fact that the source of the funds used to constitute the non-Federal share of such expenditures is a tax imposed on, or a donation received from, a health care provider, or on the ground that the amount of any donation or tax proceeds must be credited against the amount of the expenditure.”

  __Temporary Increase in Federal Match for Administrative Costs__

 [Pub.
 L. 101–508, title IV, § 4401(b)(2)][/us/pl/101/508/s4401/b/2], Nov.
 5, 1990, [104 Stat.
 1388–159][/us/stat/104/1388-159], provided that:

-> “The per centum to be applied under section 1903(a)(7) of the Social Security Act \[subsec. (a)(7) of this section\] for amounts expended during calendar quarters in fiscal year 1991 which are attributable to administrative activities necessary to carry out section 1927 (other than subsection (g)) of such Act \[[section 1396r–8 of this title][/us/usc/t42/s1396r–8]\] shall be 75 percent, rather than 50 percent; after fiscal year 1991, the match shall revert back to 50 percent.”
+> “The per centum to be applied under section 1903(a)(7) of the Social Security Act \[[42 U.S.C.
+1396b(a)(7)][/us/usc/t42/s1396b/a/7]\] for amounts expended during calendar quarters in fiscal year 1991 which are attributable to administrative activities necessary to carry out section 1927 (other than subsection (g)) of such Act \[[42 U.S.C.
+1396r–8][/us/usc/t42/s1396r–8]\] shall be 75 percent, rather than 50 percent; after fiscal year 1991, the match shall revert back to 50 percent.”

  __Report on Errors in Eligibility Determinations; Error Rate Transition Rules__